department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2023-04-usability-testing-round-1/research-plan.md

 **Prepare**

-- Pilot participant email: TBD – we will handle on our own, thank you
+- Pilot participant email: We will handle on our own, thank you
 - Date and time of pilot session: TBD – we will handle on our own, thank you

 **Research sessions**

-- Planned dates of research:
+- Planned dates of research: May 9 - May 16, 2023

 **Length of sessions**